Why Python FastAPI is the Best Framework for Modern APIs in 2025

 Python has historically been criticized for being slower than Node.js or Go.
 FastAPI changes that narrative.
 Built on top of Starlette (for the web parts) and Pydantic (for the data parts), it offers performance on par with NodeJS and Go.
 This is achieved through its native support for asynchronous programming (async/await).

-If you are building real-time applications or AI wrappers that need to handle concurrent requests efficiently, FastAPI is a game-changer.
+If you are building real-time applications or AI wrappers that need to handle concurrent requests efficiently, FastAPI is a meaningful shift.

 2. Automatic Documentation